dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_aspects.md

 <img src="pictures/Aspects View.png" width="1200" >

 Fig 1.
 Aspects View graphic representation.
-In the aspects box are the main aspects of the software, this are identified by class alike boxes that may use entitys, handlers or controllers.
-This boxes identify were they crosscut with other modules.
+In the aspects box are the main aspects of the software, these are identified by class-alike boxes that may use entities, handlers or controllers.
+These boxes identify the crosscutting with other modules.

 ## Element Catalog